prokagno/MICRO_PYTHON-for-Sourya-Stm32/MICROPYTHON CODES/README.md

 The general process is:

 1. Install or use a MicroPython-compatible development environment.
-2. Connect the Custom Board to the computer.
+2. Connect the SOURYA Board to the computer.
 3. Ensure the STM32 is running the appropriate MicroPython firmware.
 4. Open the MicroPython serial/REPL interface.
 5. Transfer or execute the `.py` program on the STM32.